 Hello again!
-This is Julia from Julia’s Album – a blog full of dinner ideas and savory recipes.
+This is Julia from Julia’s Album (you can also find me on PINTEREST) – a blog full of dinner ideas and savory recipes.
 I love quick and simple weeknight meals, and today I am sharing an excellent, family-friendly dinner recipe I found in Better Homes & Gardens archives – Mexican Mac and Cheese:

 This Mexican pasta casserole is so ridiculously easy to make and so tasty – you’ll want to add it to your regular recipe rotation right away!
 If you love Mexican flavors, and if you want a delicious recipe that takes no time to make and produces quite a lot of food (12 servings), then join me together in making this amazing Mexican Mac and Cheese:

 I’ve made very minor changes to the original BHG recipe: I only added a can of black beans and some diced green chiles!
 I am also providing a gluten-free option for this recipe.

 And, here are the changes I made to the original BHG recipe:

 - I added 1 can of black beans (15 oz) to combine with the meat mixture.
 Make sure to rinse and drain canned black beans before adding them.